Psychotherapy is a general term for treating mental health problems by talking with a psychiatrist, psychologist or other mental health provider.

 There are a number of effective types of psychotherapy.
 Some work better than others in treating certain disorders and conditions.
 In many cases, therapists use a combination of techniques.
 Your therapist will consider your particular situation and preferences to determine which approach may be best for you.

-Although many subtypes and variations on therapies exist, some psychotherapy techniques proven to be effective include:
+Although many types of therapies exist, some psychotherapy techniques proven to be effective include:

-- Cognitive behavioral therapy, which helps you identify unhealthy, negative beliefs and behaviors and replace them with healthy, positive ones
+- Cognitive behavioral therapy (CBT), which helps you identify unhealthy, negative beliefs and behaviors and replace them with healthy, positive ones

-- Dialectical behavior therapy, a type of cognitive behavioral therapy that teaches behavioral skills to help you handle stress, manage your emotions and improve your relationships with others
+- Dialectical behavior therapy, a type of CBT that teaches behavioral skills to help you handle stress, manage your emotions and improve your relationships with others

 - Acceptance and commitment therapy, which helps you become aware of and accept your thoughts and feelings and commit to making changes, increasing your ability to cope with and adjust to situations